bubacoder/infra/ansible/README.md

 - [Laying out roles, inventories and playbooks](https://leucos.github.io/ansible-files-layout)
 - [An evolving set of mac user creation, setup and maintenance playbooks being used at Ideas On Purpose](https://github.com/ideasonpurpose/ansible-playbooks)

+## Directory structure

+- `ansible` -- Configuration of the host OS & required software
+  - `ansible/roles` -- Roles for Debian-based Docker & admin hosts and a Mac-based DevOps/SRE toolset
+  - `ansible/playbooks` -- Host-role assignments.
+The playbooks can be executed with the `apply-*.sh` scripts
+  - `ansible/inventory` -- Host specific environment configuration

 ## Setup steps

 1. Instal Ansible on the admin workstation with `bootstrap-ansible.sh`